-The following Management's Discussion and Analysis ("MD&A") should be read in conjunction with the Consolidated Financial Statements in Item 8, the "Forward-Looking Statements" section at the beginning of this Form 10-K and the "Risk Factors" section set forth in Item 1A.
+The following Management's Discussion and Analysis ("MD&A") should be read in conjunction with the Consolidated Financial Statements in "Forward-Looking Statements" section at the beginning of this annual report and the "Risk Factors" section of this annual report.

-All Note references in this MD&A refer to the Notes to the Consolidated Financial Statements included in Item 8. of this Form 10-K. Tabular amounts are displayed in millions of U.S. dollars except per share and unit count amounts, or as otherwise specifically identified.
+All Note references in this MD&A refer to the Notes to the Consolidated Financial Statements included in this annual report.
+Tabular amounts are displayed in millions of U.S. dollars except per share and unit count amounts, or as otherwise specifically identified.
 Percentages may not recompute due to rounding.
-Throughout this Form 10-K when we refer to the "financial statements," we are referring to the "Consolidated Financial Statements," unless the context indicates otherwise.
-This MD&A includes a discussion of our results of operations for the year ended December 31, 2022 compared to the year ended December 31, 2021.
-For a discussion of our operating results for the year ended December 31, 2021 compared to the year ended December 31, 2020, please refer to Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the year ended December 31, 2021.
+Throughout this annual report when we refer to the "financial statements," we are referring to the "Consolidated Financial Statements," unless the context indicates otherwise.
+This MD&A includes a discussion of our results of operations for the year ended December 31, 2021 compared to the year ended December 31, 2021 compared to the year ended December 31, 2021 compared to the year ended December 31, 2020, please refer to "Management's Discussion and Analysis" in our annual report for the year ended December 31, 2021.